Have you ever wondered why your cat hates being picked up?

 Imagine that you’re as small as your cat and going on your business when somebody picks you up without warning.

-How would you feel?
+How would you feel being randomly picked up off of solid ground and being held by a giant?
 Scared is the first thing to come to mind.

 Some cats hate being picked up because the whole experience is too terrifying for them.